Grades and Reports

 Questions concerning the Family Educational Rights and Privacy Act may be referred to the Office of the Registrar.

-Students may grant permission to University personnel to release information pertaining to academic records, financial aid, and billing to specified individuals by completing the F.E.R.P.A. release form located on their personal information menu on MyWebb.
+Students may grant permission to University personnel to release information pertaining to academic records, financial aid, and billing to specified individuals by completing the F.E.R.P.A. release form located on their personal information menu in WebbConnect.
 Using this form, students are able to specify up to three individuals to whom information may be released.

 Online learning is a method of delivering coursework that is rapidly gaining prominence in American higher education.
 Gardner-Webb University offers a number of fully online courses, as well as web-enhanced face-to-face courses.
-Undergraduate Degree Programs offered completely online include: Accounting, Business Administration, Computer Information Systems, Health Management, and Nursing.
-Students taking an online course with Gardner-Webb for the first time will be enrolled in CMP 201-Online Orientation.
+Undergraduate Degree Completion Programs offered completely online include: Accounting, Business Administration, Computer Information Systems, Entrepreneurship, Elementary Education, Healthcare Management, Religious Studies, and Nursing.

 Requests for copies of a student’s record should be made to the Office of the Registrar.
 All transcripts will reflect the student’s complete academic record.
 No transcripts will be issued without the written authorization of the student.
 No transcript will be issued for a student who has a financial obligation to the University.
-Transcript information may be obtained by clicking here.
+Transcript information may be obtained by contacting Registrar Services.